aasoliz/Function_Follow/README.md

 # Function_Follow

 Function Follow is an extension to be used with Emacs.
-It can find the function definition of a selected method call within the file.
+It can find the function definition of a selected method call within the current file or any open buffers.

 To install

-   - Load the file "function-follow.el"
+   - Load the files "function-follow.el" and "search-buffers.el"
-   - Create a keybinding or call the function through
+   - Create a keybinding or call the function, through
      - M-x ff/function-follow

 To Use